sandeepnegi1996/til_sandy/README.md

 Repository while learning new things we can write down it here

+#### How to delete a page from microsoft word that is filled with some text

+1.Click or tap anywhere in the page you want to delete, press Ctrl+G.
+2.In the Enter page number box, type \page.
+3.Press Enter on your keyboard, and then select Close.
+4.Verify that a page of content is selected, and then press Delete on your keyboard.

 #### Type of put request in postman with randomBs

 ``` json